-This Condition 5.3 applies to Notes that are subject to redemption prior to the Maturity Date at the option of the Issuer (other than under any of Conditions 5.2 (Redemption for Tax Reasons), 5.4 (Redemption at the Option of the Issuer (Capital Event): Tier 2 Subordinated Notes), 5.5 (Redemption at the Option of the Issuer (Eligible Liabilities Event): Tier 2 Subordinated Notes or Senior Notes), or 5.6 (Clean-Up Redemption at the Option of the Issuer)), such option being referred to as an Issuer Call.
+This Condition 5.3 applies to Notes that are subject to redemption prior to the Maturity Date at the option of the Issuer (other than under any of Conditions 5.2 (Redemption for Tax Reasons), 5.4 (Redemption at the Option of the Issuer (Capital Event): Tier 2 Subordinated Notes), 5.5 (Redemption at the Option of the Issuer (Eligible Liabilities Event): Tier 2 Subordinated Notes or Senior Notes), or 5.6 (Clean-Up Redemption at the Option of the Issuer), such option being referred to as an Issuer Call.

-If Issuer Call is specified as being applicable in the applicable Pricing Supplement, the Issuer may, subject in the case of Tier 2 Subordinated Notes, Senior Non-Preferred Notes and Ordinary Senior Notes eligible to comply with MREL Requirements to compliance with the Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations) then in force and subject to the prior permission of the Regulator and/or the Relevant Resolution Authority, if and as required therefor under Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations), having given not less than five calendar days' notice to the Noteholders in accordance with Condition 12 (Notices) (which notice shall be irrevocable and shall specify the date fixed for redemption), redeem all or some only of the Notes then outstanding on any Optional Redemption Date and at the Optional Redemption Amount(s) specified in the applicable Pricing Supplement together, if appropriate, with interest accrued to (but excluding) the relevant Optional Redemption Date.
+If Issuer Call is specified as being applicable in the applicable Pricing Supplement, the Issuer may, having given not less than five calendar days' notice to the Noteholders in accordance with Condition 12 (Notices) (which notice shall be irrevocable and shall specify the date fixed for redemption), redeem all or some only of the Notes then outstanding on any Optional Redemption Date and at the Optional Redemption Amount(s) specified in the applicable Pricing Supplement together, if appropriate, with interest accrued to (but excluding) the relevant Optional Redemption Date.
 Any such redemption must be of a principal amount not less than the Minimum Redemption Amount and not more than the Maximum Redemption Amount, in each case as may be specified in the applicable Pricing Supplement.
-In these Conditions, "Optional Redemption Date" means any date so specified in the applicable Pricing Supplement and/or any date falling in the Optional Redemption Period specified in the applicable Pricing Supplement, the first and last days inclusive.
+In these Conditions, "Optional Redemption Date" means any date so specified in the applicable Pricing Supplement, the first and last days inclusive.
 In the case of a partial redemption of Notes, the Notes to be redeemed ("Redeemed Notes") will: